What's on this page:

 Remind employees that while social media usage is encouraged, it should not distract from or disrupt the day job.

-14. LinkedIn profile checklist.
+14. Use this LinkedIn profile checklist.

 When it comes to social media for work, LinkedIn should be the first-choice platform.